 Statistics show that 90% of visitors to your website will NOT be ready to purchase your service upon the first visit, but 60% of those visitors WILL be at some point in the future.
 That means that once you’ve begun collecting email addresses on your site you need to find a way to stay in front of those people and maintain a line of communication.

 Hence the need for email automation.
-Services like Mailchimp have automation capabilities allowing you to create and schedule multi-email campaigns to be sent to contacts over time.
+Email Marketing services like ConvertKit and MailChimp have automation capabilities allowing you to create and schedule multi-email campaigns to be sent to contacts over time.

-This is incredible valuable because you can use pre-crafted, 4-6 emails to begin sending someone immediately after you collect their email, initially providing exceptional value, then asking for a purchase towards the end.
+This is incredibly valuable because you can use pre-crafted, 4-6 emails to begin sending someone immediately after you collect their email, initially providing exceptional value, then asking for a purchase towards the end.

 Each email should tell a story and provide undeniable value to your readers, stretching out several weeks from the time you first collected the email address.